Yasin Valley: Geography

 Yasin is separated from the Ishkoman Valley by a high mountain pass.
 To reach Yasin one must take the Karakoram Highway north from Islamabad, and then turn left to reach Gupis in Ghizar on Shandur Road then in few Kilometers from Gupis traverse to the right crossing the China Bridge on Ghizer River, one continues northwest to reach the Yasin Valley.

 The part of the valley where Khowar is spoken is known in the Shina language as Arinah.

-Villages

-Administratively, Yasin constitutes Yasin Sub Division, which is part of Ghizer District.
-It is further divided into four local councils: Yasin, Sultanabad, Silgan and Thoi.